repeaterjs/repeater/docs/04_safety.md

 Because repeaters execute lazily, the contract for safely consuming repeaters is simple: **if you call `next`, you must call `return`**.
 This happens automatically when using `for await…of` loops and is easy to enforce when calling `next` manually using `try/finally`.

 ## Repeaters respond to backpressure
 The naive `listen` function has an additional, more insidious problem, which is that it pushes events onto an unbounded array.
 Imagine for instance, using the naive `listen` function to create an async iterator which listens for scroll events.
-It is easy to think of a situation where the rate at which these scroll events are created outpaces the rate at which they are pulled from the iterator, as the scroll event fires frequently as the user scrolls through a website.
-In this situation, the `events` array created by the naive `listen` function would continue to grow, eventually causing application performance to degrade.
+It is easy to think of a situation where the rate at which these scroll events are pushed outpaces the rate at which they are pulled from the iterator.
+In this situation, the `events` array created by the naive `listen` function would continue to grow unbounded, eventually causing application performance to degrade.
 This is often referred to as the “fast producer, slow consumer” problem and while it might not seem like a big issue for short-lived browser sessions, it is crucial to deal with when writing long-running server processes with Node.js.

 Inspired by Clojure’s `core.async` library, repeaters provide three solutions for dealing with slow consumers: